By the end of this section, you will be able to:

 However, a stronger U.S. dollar boosts the returns of a foreign investor putting money into a U.S. investment.
 That foreign investor converts from the home currency to U.S. dollars and seeks a U.S. investment, while later planning to switch back to the home currency.
 If, in the meantime, the dollar grows stronger, then when the time comes to convert from U.S. dollars back to the foreign currency, the investor will receive more foreign currency than expected at the time the original investment was made.

 The preceding paragraphs all focus on the case where the U.S. dollar becomes stronger.
-The corresponding happy or unhappy economic reactions are illustrated in the first column of Figure 29.4.
+The first column in Figure 29.4 illustrates the corresponding happy or unhappy economic reactions.
 The following Work It Out feature centers the analysis on the opposite: a weaker dollar.

 Effects of a Weaker Dollar